pakjiddat/word-predictor/README.md

-I was motivated to develop the **wordpredictor** package after taking the courses in the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) offered by John Hopkins university.
+I was motivated to develop the **wordpredictor** package after taking the courses in the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) offered by John Hopkins university on Coursera.
 I would like to thank the course instructors for making the courses interesting and motivating for the students.